Marcin Listkowski

-Marcin Listkowski (born 10 February 1998) is a Polish professional footballer who plays as an attacking midfielder or forward for Ekstraklasa club Jagiellonia Białystok.
+Marcin Listkowski (born 10 February 1998) is a Polish professional footballer who plays as an attacking midfielder or forward for I liga club Stal Rzeszów.

 Club career

 On 26 August 2020, Listkowski signed a five-year contract with Italian club Lecce.

 On 26 January 2023, Listkowski was loaned to Brescia, with an option to buy.

 On 18 January 2024, he joined Lecco on loan until the end of the season.

 On 20 August 2024, Lecce announced his permanent transfer to Ekstraklasa champions Jagiellonia Białystok.
 On 21 February 2025, Listkowki was sent on loan to another Ekstraklasa club Zagłębie Lubin for the rest of the season.

+On 12 January 2026, Listkowski's contract with Jagiellonia was terminated by mutual consent.
+The following day, he signed an eighteen-month deal with I liga club GKS Tychy.

+On 24 June 2026, he signed a two-year deal with Stal Rzeszów in the second tier.